R1V3RJ1s/R1V3RJ1s.github.io/README.md

 ## 1.0.2
 1. Added Copyright Info.
-2. Enabled deploy history on github.
+2. Enabled deploy history on GitHub.
-3. Fixed the post update time display problem.
+3. Fixed the update date display problem for the posts.